defensibleltd/defensible_landing/landing/static/notes2.md

 ## The "Tipping Point" Series Idea

-**Note:** Rather than one monolithic document (and keeping "PathFactory" + agility in mind!), am thinking about a fast series of 1 pagers that speak to the "tipping points" for <blah>.
+**Note:** Rather than one monolithic document (and keeping "PathFactory" + agility in mind!), am thinking about a fast series of 1 pagers that speak to the "tipping points" for 'blah'.
 This means we are helping engineers and managers know not just what, but when.
-As you state, many are SMB/SME and the biggest competitor is a spreadsheet or OSS, so let's lay out a path for them and play on their own pain points and point of need e.g:
+As you state, many are SMB/SME and the biggest competitor is a spreadsheet or OSS, so let's lay out a path for them and play on their own pain points and point of need.
+Additionally, the idea of "Controlling your ROI" which changes as your future does which might get us away from figures a little e.g:

 * The Tipping Point for IPAM
   * Futureproof, Grow, and Control Your ROI